10th May 2019

 Why use business process flows?

-When to use business process flows
+When to use business process flows in Dynamics 365

-Use a business process flow when you want staff to move through the same stages and follow the same steps to interact with a customer.
-Microsoft Dynamics 365 CRM comes includes several ready-to-use business process flows for common sales, service, and marketing tasks that you can use with little or no changes required.
-You or your partner can create custom business process flows.
+Microsoft Dynamics 365 comes includes several ready-to-use business process flows for common sales, service, and marketing tasks that you can use with little or no changes required.

 What can business process flows do?